simenvg/cloud_detection_framework/README.md

 ### Prerequisites

  * Setup a Google cloud instance with GPU and Ubuntu 16.04.
-This is tested for Nvidia Tesla K80.
+This is tested on a Nvidia Tesla K80 GPU.
 [See Googles get started guide](https://cloud.google.com/compute/docs/instances/create-start-instance)
  * Download and install the [gcloud SDK and command line tool](https://cloud.google.com/sdk/install)